 This is the story of an epic, 4,200 km (2,600 miles) road trip from Vancouver in British Columbia, Canada to San Francisco in California, USA.
-My road trip along the west coast of the USA took 14 days to complete, stopping off in Seattle, Portland, Olympia, Roseburg and various other places, all listed below.
+My road trip along the west coast of Canada and the USA took 14 days to complete, stopping off in Seattle, Portland, Olympia, Roseburg and various other places, all listed below.

 I also did a small detour to the Whistler Olympic Ski Resort for one day.
 If you decide to embark on the same journey, give yourself at least one month to properly take in the sights and sounds.
 Given that I could only take two weeks off I had to squeeze as much in as I could.